beicause/bevy_basisu_loader/README.md

 ## Run on web

-TLDR: Copy the `basisu-vendor.js` and `basisu_vendor.wasm` to your webpage assets and provide `basisu-vendor` importmap:
+TLDR: Build your bevy application to `wasm32-unknown-unknown` normally, and copy the `basisu-vendor.js` and `basisu_vendor.wasm` to your webpage assets and provide `basisu-vendor` importmap:
 ```html
 	<script type="importmap">
 		{